Mother-Daughter Puberty & Communication Workshop Information

 - No refunds can be given, for any reason.

-- This workshop can be held at my office on weekends if your group is just 8 girls, or at your location.
-Meeting at someone’s home is usually cozier :^) The home simply needs to have a room that is large enough to comfortably seat everyone in a circle.
+- This workshop is held at your location.
+The home simply needs to have a room that is large enough to comfortably seat everyone in a circle.

-- I will travel to your location for no additional charge if it is 0-5 miles from my office.
+- Travel charge: $0 if it is 0-5 miles from my office.
 Locations that are 6-10 miles from my office will incur additional $2/per daughter travel charge.
 11-15 miles is $5 additional.
 Mileage is based on the distance via Google Maps from 1704 W Koenig Lane, 78756.